UtrechtUniversity/irods-uu-microservices/README.md

 ## Included microservices
 Developed at Utrecht University:
-  * msiStrToUpper: Returns an uppercase string
+  * msiRegisterEpicPID: Register an EPIC PID
-  * msiSetUpperCaseWhereQuery: Set the UPPERCASE flag on a irods query.

 Developed at Donders Institute:
   * msi\_json\_objops: get, add and set values in a json object